 Choosing the right material for your sheets is important, right?
 Yes, of course.
 Because we usually spend almost one-third of our day in bed and most of our days dressed.
 So when I wanted to buy new sheets, I got stuck between these options: Cotton, Microfiber or Polyester.

 It did seem a difficult choice to make.
-But once I considered the qualities that I needed or did not need, it became a pretty simple choice to make.
+But once I considered the qualities that I needed or did not need, it became a pretty simple.

 In short, cotton sheets are the most desirable when it comes to aesthetic feel, breathability, and smoothness on the skin although polyester sheets are durable and affordable.
 Microfiber sheets, however, can be a great alternative to cotton since they offer the best of both worlds in terms of comfort and maintainability.